worldbank/dime-standards/dime-coding-standards/checklists/Stata Code Review Checklist.md

 - [ ] Variables being appended are of the same type and structure.
 - [ ] Avoids `append, force`.
 - [ ] Any new variables introduced in appended datasets are properly handled.
+- [ ] Ensures that the resulting dataset remains uniquely identifiable, either with the original ID or a new combination of variables after the append.